Kennygunderman/ts-mock-interview/README.md

 3. Prefer fixing implementation rather than changing tests, unless the test clearly contradicts the written requirements.
 4. Avoid rewriting everything from scratch.
 You should patch what is there.

+**Bonus Challenge:** Once you've fixed the main bugs, there's an additional test for head-to-head tiebreakers in tournament standings.
+If two players have the same win-loss record, the player who won their direct match should be ranked higher.
+See if you can implement this!

 ## Getting Started

 1. Install dependencies: